perlwasm/talk-perlcic-2020/index.md

 ### How WebAssembly?

-**Wasmtime** is a Rust library that implements a WebAssembly runtime.
+**Wasmtime** is a Rust library that implements a WebAssembly runtime

 ---

-**Wasmtime** has an FFI friendly C API, which means it can easily be called from any language with a decent FFI.
+**Wasmtime** has an FFI friendly C API, which means it can easily be called from any language with an FFI

-(Perl has a decent FFI by the name of Platypus)
+---

+**FFI::Platypus** is an FFI for Perl

 ---